Another Word For BETTER

 finest

-Noun : (US, informal) Police officers.
+Noun : (US, informal, often preceded by the) Police officers.

-Noun : (US, informal) Members of the military
+Noun : (US, informal) Members of the military.

 snare